-Our volunteers serve as valued partners in fulfilling our mission to help homeless youth and youth in crisis.
+Our volunteers serve as valued partners in fulfilling our mission to help youth experiencing homelessness and youth and families in crisis.
 Everything you do makes a difference!
-Some volunteer opportunities are on hold due to the COVID-19 pandemic.
 You can learn more about our all of our volunteer opportunities below, and we will update you on the availability of the volunteer opportunity you have signed up for and next steps once we receive your application.
-Thank you for your understanding!
+Thank you!

 Ambassadors help further the reach of Second Story by inviting people to our Open Door Information Sessions.
 Guests of ambassadors can include coworkers, family, friends, neighbors, civic groups, church members, and more.
 With a group of 10 people or more, we can also schedule a private tour if space isn’t available to accommodate the group in one of our regularly scheduled tours.
 Ambassadors can also help us increase our visibility on social media platforms by liking and sharing our posts on Facebook, Instagram, and Twitter and sharing our podcast called "Second Stories."